 Hawke’s Bay Opera House 2019-2021 Strategic Plan

-Hastings District Council has been successful in funding the precinct redevelopment in accordance with what was previously outlined in the Long Term Plan.
+Hastings District Council has been successful in funding the precinct redevelopment in accordance with the Long Term Plan.

-Council funding of $23.8m, along with a further $9.5m of funding from external funders, has enabled the required earthquake strengthening work on the Opera House and Municipal Building.
-Also included is the upgrade of those facilities and the construction of the new building on the site of the former Plaza.
-Council has also taken the opportunity to complete asset renewal while the buildings have been closed.
+Council funding of $23.8m, along with a further $9.5m of funding from external funders, has enabled the required earthquake strengthening and upgrade work on the Opera House and Municipal Building and the construction of the new building on the site of the former Plaza.
+Council has also taken the opportunity to complete further asset renewal while the buildings have been closed.

 These works have been supported by key external funders (Lottery Grants Board - Significant Project Fund and the Environment and Heritage Fund).